octopus-sensing/octopus-sensing/README.md

-# EmotionDataCollection
+# EmotionDataCollection, Octopus-Sensing

-It shows some stimuli and collect data from different sources like camera and OpenBCI cap syncronously.
+This software is for recording data synchronously from different sources including OpenBCI EEG headset, Shimmer sensor (GSR and PPG), Video and Audio.
+For other modalities that we want to add in the future, we should define a new process similar to others.

 For running this software: